roqqq3/MedianTimes/README.md

 # WoltAssignment
-My solution to the wolt 2019 summer intern coding task.
+My solution to the Wolt 2019 summer intern coding task.
 Calculates the median pickup times from the CSV file given in a very safe way.

 ## Usage
 You need [sbt](https://www.scala-sbt.org/) to run this project.